pkkrsingh877/MernStackBlogs/list_of_features.md

 ## Features To Be Added

+1. Plain text rendering
+2. Pagination on question routes
+3. Save button on each article.
+4. Have seperate search routes.
+5. Editor routes
-1. The Category feature, unique categories
+6. The Category feature, unique categories

 ## Features That Have Been Added